fengshijituanceo/fengshijituanceo/README.md

 I am a postgraduates from Northeast University, Shenyang, China.
 Now I am studying in Person re-identification and working on unsupervised learning, which I think it is the future trend.
 I am also interested in Object Detection, Photographing.

 ---
-## I'm a Computer Science and Engineering Student
+## I'm a Pattern Recognition Student

-- 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
+- 👨‍💻 I’m currently working on online learning, unsupervised learning, object dection etc.
-- 📚 I’m currently learning everything about Frontend and Backend technologies 😅
+- 📚 I’m currently learning everything about Person re-identification technologies 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play pool and snooker 🎱.
+- ⚡ Fun fact: I love to take photos.

 ---